abdullahkhawer/aws-auto-terminate-idle-emr/README.md

 -   Go to AWS CloudFormation and choose to **Create Stack**.
 -   Under **Choose a template**, either upload **aws_auto_terminate_idle_emr_cft.json** or **aws_auto_terminate_idle_emr_cft.yaml** from here or put it on AWS S3 bucket and enter AWS S3 URL for that file.
 -   Enter any suitable **Stack Name**.
--   Enter **CloudWatchEventScheduleExpression** which is AWS CloudWatch Event's Schedule Expression in the form of either Rate Function (e.g., rate(5 minutes)) or Cron Expression (e.g., cron(0/5 * * * ? *)) which will decide how ofter to trigger AWS Lambda function that does the actual job.
+-   Enter **CloudWatchEventScheduleExpression** which is AWS CloudWatch Event's Schedule Expression in the form of either Rate Function (e.g., rate(5 minutes)) or Cron Expression (e.g., cron(0/5 * * * ? *)) which will decide how often to trigger AWS Lambda function that does the actual job.
 -   Enter **LambdaCodeS3Bucket** which is AWS S3 Bucket Name having AWS Lambda Function Code (e.g., my-bucket).
 -   Enter **LambdaCodeS3BucketKey** which is AWS S3 Bucket Key having AWS Lambda Function Code (e.g., lambda/code/aws_auto_terminate_idle_emr.zip).
 -   Enter **MaxIdleTimeInMinutes** which is Maximum Idle Time in Minutes for Any AWS EMR Cluster.